In thank you note to rival Omar Abdullah, Mehbooba Mufti’s stinging jibe at BJP

 Mufti said she thought she had seen it all in her 26-year political career.
 “But like they said never say never,” she tweeted.

-Since the past five months, regardless of political affiliations, we shared the view that the state assembly be dissolved immediately to avert horse trading & defections.
-2/4— Mehbooba Mufti (@MehboobaMufti) November 21, 2018

-Oddly enough our pleas fell on deaf ears.
-But who would have thought that the very idea of a grand coalition would give such jitters.
-3/4— Mehbooba Mufti (@MehboobaMufti) November 21, 2018

-Responding to her, Omar Abdullah said he never thought he had be re-tweeting anything Mufti said “while agreeing with you”.
+Responding to her thanks, Omar Abdullah said he never thought he had be re-tweeting anything Mufti said “while agreeing with you”.
 “Politics truly is a strange world.
 Good luck for the battle ahead.
 Once again the wisdom of the people will prevail,” he said.

-And I never thought I’d be retweeting anything you said while agreeing with you.
-Politics truly is a strange world.
-Good luck for the battle ahead.
-Once again the wisdom of the people will prevail. https://t.co/OcN9uRje1s— Omar Abdullah (@OmarAbdullah) November 21, 2018

 Abdullah also hit out at the BJP, saying it can’t be a coincidence that within minutes of Mehbooba Mufti staking claim, the order to dissolve the assembly suddenly appears.